Bee's and Wasp's

 The size of a wasp colony vary depending on the species of wasp they range from a few dozen individuals to several hundred individuals.

 Wasps construct nests using a paper-like material made from chewing wood fibers.
 This material forms a protective covering for their nest.
 The nest can be found in various locations.
 Some wasps build nests in protected areas such as crevices in rocks, or inside man-made structures like attics or wall voids.
 Others create aerial nests that are suspended from branches and eaves of buildings.

 Wasps and bees defend their nests aggressively as they perceive a threat, by humans and pets approaching their nesting area.

 Flight Patterns and Nesting Areas

 Bees and wasps fly in and out of specific locations.
 They establish their nests in various areas, such as holes in the ground, cracks in walls, or beneath the eaves of buildings.
 If you consistently observe their movement in a particular spot, it is likely that a nest is present.

-When encountering a swarm, it is crucial to exercise caution as it may be.
-Africanized bees, also known as killer bees.
+When encountering a swarm, it is crucial to exercise caution as it may be dangerous to be targeted by swarms.